 - Function buttons are inoperative during Initial Setup. - To remove a cassette during Auto Set, press EJECT on the remote or STOP/EJECT twice on the DECK.
-In this case, settings must be made manually. - Depending on conditions, Auto Clock Set may take longer than 30 minutes.
-If so, press STOP to stop setup and perform settings manually.
+In this case, settings must be made manually.

 IMPORTANT: If a remote control button does not work when pressed, press the VCR button on the remote and try the button again.